railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 The date is particularly important for the preparation of electronic transfers because banking interfaces enable you to select a future execution date for each operation.
-So to configure your Open ERP most simply you can choose to pay all invoices automatically by their deadline.
+So to configure your OpenERP most simply you can choose to pay all invoices automatically by their deadline.

 You must then select the invoices to pay.
-They can be manually entered in the field :guilabel:`Payment Line` but it is easier to add them automatically.
-For that, click :guilabel:`Select Invoices to Pay` and Open ERP will then propose lines with payment deadlines.
+They can be entered manually in the field :guilabel:`Payment Line`, but it is easier to add them automatically.
+For that, click :guilabel:`Select Invoices to Pay` and OpenERP will then propose lines with payment deadlines.
 For each deadline you can see:

 * the invoice :guilabel:`Effective date`,